Are you the manager of a company? Does your company invest heavily in R&D, but you don't know how best to protect your innovations?

-To begin with, you can protect your innovations through patents.
+First, you can protect your innovations through patents.

-Note that a patent only protects an object or product, not an idea or other aesthetic creation.
+It should be noted that a patent only protects an object or product, not an idea or other aesthetic creation.

-The latter must be :
+The latter must be:

 - Completely new

-- Developed from an activity considered "inventive".
+- Developed from an activity considered "inventive"

 Note that it is possible to transform your patent into a utility certificate.